Programs and Degrees

 Programs under the Division of Interdisciplinary Studies are considered areas of study that are applicable to all of the behavioral health professions.
 As such, these programs bring together the collective academic and clinical expertise of all of the departments in the School of Behavioral Health.

-- MSW and MS in Criminal Justice
+- MSW Social Work/MS Criminal Justice

-- MSW and MS in Gerontology
+- MSW Social Work/MS Gerontology

 Note: Dual degrees require separate applications to both programs.